vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Potential influences are defined in an artifact and details of regarding influence is detailed in a template definition when the artifacts are brought into context with each other.

 Behaviors can be incompatible with each other and cause validation errors.
 A behavior and its opposite `~` are obviously incompatible.
-A behavior will indicate what behaviors it will be incompatible with, for example if singleton, s and mintable, m or sub-dividable, d is applied in the same token, validation will fail as a singleton can only have a quantity of 1 whole token.
+A behavior will indicate what behaviors it will be incompatible with, for example if singleton, s and mintable, m or divisible, d is applied in the same token, validation will fail as a singleton can only have a quantity of 1 whole token.

 Some behaviors will require setup at token class creation or construction.
 A behavior that requires setup should have a Constructor control message that indicates how it should be setup at construction.

 ### Internal and External Behaviors

 Behaviors can be internal or external depending on what the behavior effects.
 An internal behavior is enabling or restricting properties on the token itself, whereas an external behavior is enabling or restricting the invocation of the behavior from an external actor.
-For example, the behavior sub-dividable means that the decimals property on the base token is > 0 and non-transferable means that the Owner property is not modifiable from the initial owner that was set when the token instance was created.
+For example, the behavior divisible means that the decimals property on the base token is > 0 and non-transferable means that the Owner property is not modifiable from the initial owner that was set when the token instance was created.

 Examples of an external behavior would be something like Financeable or Encumberable.
 These behaviors would enable an external actor to invoke the behavior and the token would contain the correct behavioral properties to record the outcome when invoked.
 For example, if a Loan contract were to invoke FinanceRequest on a token instance, the loan contract could expect a FinanceResponse back from the token as an indication of the success or failure of this behavior.